raffomartini/cisco-pnp/isis.md

 ```

 I've decided to use /30 networks for the p2p links, in the range 192.168.254.0 - 255
+All devices have a loopback, I am using the subnet 10.102.0.0/24 for the loopbacks address.

 The configuration is done in 2 steps:
   * router configuration